Cecropia pachystachya: Distribution and habitat

-This tree mostly found in Brazil, Paraguay and Argentina at altitudes of up to about 1000 m.
+This tree mostly found in Brazil, Bolivia, Paraguay and Argentina at altitudes of up to about 1000 m.
 It grows near the margins of humid primary forests and in clearings and secondary growth forests.
 It is a pioneering, fast-growing but short-lived species that sprouts readily in recently cleared areas of forest.

 Uses

 Cecropia pachystachya is used locally for its timber, which is lightweight and suitable for making toys, boxes, pencils and plywood.
 Fibres from the bark are used for making sails and the mucilage can be used to make glue.

 The tree has many uses in traditional medicine and contains a number of bioactive compounds.
 The leaves have anti-inflammatory properties and have shown antibacterial activity in the laboratory against various bacteria.
 The leaves and other parts of the tree are used to treat respiratory complaints, oedema, kidney disorders, diabetes, Parkinson's disease and high blood pressure, as well as a number of other conditions.